fruGo-Team/fruGo/README.md

 **Language**: English
 **Gender**: All
 **Devices**: Smart phone (iOS & Android), tablets, desktop
-**Motivation**:To simplify and streamline buying fresh food so that they have more free time
+**Motivation**: To simplify and streamline buying fresh food so that they have more free time
 **Needs**:

 - An easy to understand and straight-forward user interface